apache/incubator-kie-kogito-examples/serverless-workflow-error-quarkus/README.md

-# Kogito Serverless Workflow - Greeting Example
+# Kogito Serverless Workflow - Error Example

 ## Description

-This example contains a simple greeting workflow service that illustrate error handling.
+This example contains a simple workflow service that illustrate error handling.
 The service is described using JSON format as defined in the [CNCF Serverless Workflow specification](https://github.com/serverlessworkflow/specification).